Full Article

 Over five years, the IT cost difference between cloud and on-premise can exceed $30,000-$50,000.

-This is the cost nobody puts on a spreadsheet, but it is very real.
+This is the cost that is hardest to quantify, but it is very real.
 During the 2-4 week transition period:

-- Patient throughput drops as staff learn new workflows
+- Patient throughput adjusts as staff learn new workflows

 - Appointment times may run long

 Most practices experience 4-8 hours of reduced functionality during the cutover itself, with gradual productivity recovery over the following 2-6 weeks.
-A practice producing $5,000-$10,000 per day that runs at 80% efficiency for two weeks loses $10,000-$20,000 in production.
+A practice producing $5,000-$10,000 per day that runs at 80% efficiency for two weeks may see $10,000-$20,000 in deferred production.

-TMR Take: The productivity loss during transition is the most underestimated cost in dental software.
-It is also the most controllable -- practices that invest in thorough training, designate a software champion, and follow a structured rollout plan recover faster and lose less revenue.
+TMR Take: The productivity adjustment during transition is the most underestimated cost in dental software.
+It is also the most controllable -- practices that invest in thorough training, designate a software champion, and follow a structured rollout plan recover faster and maintain stronger revenue.

 Five-Year TCO Comparison: A Real-World Model

-Here is what a 3-provider practice might actually spend over five years with three different platforms:
+Here is what a 3-provider practice might actually invest over five years with three different platforms:

 | Cost Component | Open Dental (on-prem) | Curve Dental (cloud) | Dentrix (on-prem) |